blake1ward/portfolio/_posts/2019-01-7-knowledgebase.md

 ### Analytics:
 - Google analytics to track user trends and article popularity
-- Heatmaps to guage user interacion
+- Heatmaps to gauge user interacion